- How I Used Pokémon to Battle Student Boredom - July 12, 2022

-For years, I watched in horror as the curse of the screen zombie took hold of every student I had, worsening with every update.
+For years, I watched in horror as the curse of the cellphone screen zombie took hold of every student I had, worsening with every update.
 If having to keep them off their phones all day wasn’t bad enough, most of their time spent in class was on a school-issued device, zombifying them by the hour.
-Any space between screen and student was vanishing.
+Any space between the screen and the student was vanishing.

-It didn’t take long for me to find myself longing for a pen and paper-style classroom.
+It didn’t take long for me to find myself longing for a pen-and-paper-style classroom.
 Writing speeches.
 Holding debates.
-I wanted a class where everyone wanted to share their discoveries and was equally willing to listen.
-One where social skills flourished alongside academic growth.
+I wanted a class where everyone wanted to share their discoveries and was equally willing to listen—one where social skills flourished alongside academic growth.

-Teachers Beware: Curse of the Screen Zombie Click To TweetI had a plan.
+I had a plan.
 When students asked for extra credit, as they so often did, I always had the same article from a Scholastic periodical ready to broach the subject.
-I wanted them to consider the impact of screen time on their grade.
+I wanted them to consider the impact of cellphone screen time on their grade.
 The title said it all:

-Are You a Phone Zombie?
+Are You a Cellphone Screen Zombie?

 There I was, counting on a passage with some eye-opening facts and a few self-reflective questions to snap them out of zombie mode, pretending it was that easy.